chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 * Dottore is unlikely to be the undisclosed Harbinger, as he was willing to name-drop him earlier on in that paragraph.
 * Tartaglia is unlikely to count, as he has showed up quite frequently in archon quests, including his appearance in Fontaine, and events.
 * Scaramouche/Wanderer is no longer a Harbinger, so he doesn't fit these criteria.
-* Arlecchino was only recently introduced and became playable, so she's also unlikely to be this undisclosed Harbinger.
+* Arlecchino was only recently introduced and drip marketed at the time, so she's also unlikely to be this undisclosed Harbinger.
 * Capitano doesn't count as he wasn't introduced in-game until 5.0.
 * Other Harbingers who haven't been introduced at this point in time also don't count as a reunion.
 * Signora on the other hand ticks all the boxes.
 She's a Harbinger we've met before and died in Inazuma's archon quest, which means people won't anticipate her returning again, so for her to get resurrected and show up again would indeed be a surprising reunion.